StarBeat/cpu-gpu-arch/gpu/Adreno_Guide.md

 * Which is better: vertex stream or attribute fetching in VS?
 [2]<br/>
 Vertex stream is preferred.
 Adreno GPUs have specialized hardware for fetch and decode of these.

+* FP16 inverse squareroot is 2x faster than FP32.